craftercms/docs/source/getting-started/quick-start-guide.rst

    Make sure that you have a ``JAVA_HOME`` environment variable that points to the root of the JDK install directory.
 See :ref:`here<verify-java-home-env-var>` for more information on the ``JAVA_HOME`` environment variable

-#. **Download Crafter CMS archive**
+#. **Download Crafter CMS binary**

-   Download the Crafter CMS install archive file from http://craftercms.org/downloads
+   Download the Crafter CMS install binary file from https://craftercms.org/downloads

-   Select ``crafter-cms-authoring-3.1.X.tar.gz``.
-The ``.tar.gz`` file will install a fully functional Crafter Studio instance and a Crafter Engine in Preview Mode.
-Out of the box, the Studio instance uses a local directory as the repository and an embedded database, which allows a quick and easy set up for local development.
+   Select ``crafter-cms-authoring-VERSION.tar.gz``.
+The ``.tar.gz`` file will install a fully functional authoring instance.
+Out of the box, the authoring instance uses a local directory as the repository and an embedded database, which allows a quick and easy set up for local development.

-#. **Extract the Crafter CMS archive**
+#. **Extract the Crafter CMS binary**

    Extract the contents in any directory.

    .. code-block:: sh

-      tar -zxvf crafter-cms-authoring-3.1.X.tar.gz -C /tmp/extract_to_some_directory/
+      tar -zxvf crafter-cms-authoring-VERSION.tar.gz -C /tmp/extract_to_some_directory/

    |